Jimbly/dcexjam2025/README.md

 * use floaters to show player numbers on floors
 * fix battle log messages, especially in OMP
 * player names over heads
-* wider hats/books at least in inventory
-* hall of fame on main menu (just XP)
 * disable inventory access when within 1 unobstructed tile of an enemy (new in-zone rules
 * on town level show player levels instead of where waiting/checkmarks are (or, do for all nearby players?)
 * golden hat reward for final level (if it shows on players)